-Your suitcase is packed, your passport and plane tickets are safely in your pocket, it's almost time to hit the road but you don't want to let your excitement get the best of you and forget any important things, so it’s time to do a quick double check.
+Your suitcase is packed, your passport and plane tickets are safely in your pocket, it's almost time to hit the road and your nerves are getting up, but don't let your fears get the best of you and forget any important thing, so it's time to do a quick double check.

 There are lots of things to consider before moving abroad to another country to make sure your plan goes exactly as you dreamed.
 To make this happen, here are some of the top things to think about before you make the move to Spain.

 The first thing you have to do is secure your soon-to-be new home.
 It’s important to have a good feeling about your new house, so you should take your time hunting for the perfect place.
 After all, it’s about to be your new home away from home.